OpenDataDSL/website/docs/ManagedServices/master-data.md

     video="/img/features/master-data-filtering.mp4"
-    text1="Locating data in the platform is simple, intuitive and dynamic because it utilises master data properties." text2="Add custom tags to add your own nomenclature in order to enhance the searching and filtering for your end users."
+    text1="Locating data in the platform is simple, intuitive and dynamic because it utilises master data properties." text2="Add custom tags to add your own nomenclature in order to enhance the searching and filtering for your end users." section3="Save your filters"
+    text3="Saving your filters allows you to create a <a href='/docs/implementation/favourites'>one-click favourite</a> to improve productivity and get you right where you need to be."
 />
 </div>